artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ## Collector-Facing

-Collectors inquire on artworks and engage in a conversation with a partner.
+Collectors inquire on artworks and engage in conversations with partners.
 For this purpose we have built a generic messaging system that manages communications between different parties.
 It receives messages via API or e-mail, finds or creates a conversation based on the recipients and forwards them to the proper addresses in that conversation.
-It's doesn't assume anything about the contents of the messages, which makes it a generic system for any type of conversation.
+Its doesn't assume anything about the contents of the messages, which makes it a generic system for any type of conversation.
 The conversations surface to our partners via CMS.

 ## Running Auctions

 Artsy's Auctions business started with charity auctions.
 Charity auctions are simpler to map digitally: they have less bids, are more free form in terms of bid increments, have less artworks for sale, they happen slower and the people running them are less risk-averse as they tend to be one-off annual events instead of regular occurrences.
 We therefore modeled these Auctions inside the core API.
-As we started implementing commercial auctions with a real-time component (we call these "Live Auctions") the differences in the scale of the domain made it worth moving the logic around an auction into a separate micro-service.
+As we started implementing commercial auctions with a real-time component (we call these "Live Auctions") the differences in the scale of the domain made it worth moving the logic around auctions into a separate micro-service.

 The core API for a commercial auction is a Scala micro-service that uses [Akka](http://akka.io) for distributed computing.
 It stores information in an append-only storage engine, based on Akka Persistence, with a small library we developed called [atomic-store](https://github.com/artsy/atomic-store).
 Communication with external clients can either be done via a REST API, or via WebSockets powered by Akka Distributed Pub/Sub.
 People visiting a Live Auction on the web are interacting with a [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.ev1yd3juy) [React](https://facebook.github.io/react)+[Redux](http://redux.js.org) JavaScript app, served from an [Express](http://expressjs.com) server.
 Bidders visiting a Live Auction on iOS are interacting with a Swift application built with [Interstellar](https://github.com/JensRavens/Interstellar), [Starscream](https://github.com/daltoniam/starscream) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).